PPNG06/WebAssemblyInterpreterCpp/README.md

 cmake -S . -B build
 cmake --build build
 ```

-The configure step detects the lean WABT checkout under `wabt/` and wires
-`wat2wasm` into the build graph.
 Multi-config generators (Visual Studio, Xcode)
 require the usual `--config Debug|Release` flag on the second command.

+Note: The configure step detects the lean WABT checkout under `wabt/` and wires
+`wat2wasm` into the build graph.

 Examples are built by default; disable them with
 `-DWASM_INTERP_BUILD_EXAMPLES=OFF` if you only need the library/tests.